Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Tidy Up

-- Given more time I would ensure that were possibe hooks and components were consilidated for file reduction.
+- Given more time I would ensure that were possibe hooks and components where consolidated for file reduction.
 - Introduce ReactQuery to:
-  - manage manage and cache data for better performance.
+  - manage and cache data for better performance.
   - simplify context.
   - reform prop drilling that is currently present.
 - Add additional automated testing to front end.
-- Add skeleton to ininite scroll.
+- Add skeleton to infinite scroll.
 - Move Recommended from profile objects to specified API call for improved performance and better scalability.

-## Updates Relient On Backend
+## Updates Reliant On Backend

 - Add restriction option to the articles which the author could apply.
 This would restrict users who are not following the author from reading the articles.
 - Add video uploads as well as articles - storing to AWS.